DoctorEww/software-assurance/Design.md

   - *Threat ID: 30*
     - Threat Name: Data Flow Sniffing
     - Justification: No sensitive data is stored locally.
-    - Existing Mitigations: All traffic to and from Bitwarden Desktop across a sniffable vector is encrypted with a industry standard symmetric suite.
+    - Existing Mitigations: All traffic to and from Bitwarden Desktop across a sniff-able vector is encrypted with an industry standard symmetric suite.
 Key exchanges are also handled utilizing current best practices.
     - Notable Gap: None.

   - *Threat ID: 31*